 He lowered his head onto her shoulder, sighing deeply.

 "All right," she assented, patting his back.
-There was probably a long story to tell, and right now he was too tired to do any telling.
+There was probably a long story to tell, and clearly, he was too tired to do any telling.
 "How about that bath?"
 She ran her fingers through his hair.
 "This needs washing."

 "What's wrong, Love?" she asked gently.